Leap year: Islamic calendars

+Lunar Hijri calendar

 The observed and calculated versions of the lunar Islamic calendar do not have regular leap days, even though both have lunar months containing 29 or 30 days, generally in alternating order.
 However, the tabular Islamic calendar used by Islamic astronomers during the Middle Ages and still used by some Muslims does have a regular leap day added to the last month of the lunar year in 11 years of a 30-year cycle.
 This additional day is found at the end of the last month, Dhu al-Hijjah, which is also the month of the Hajj.

+Solar Hijri calendar

 The Solar Hijri calendar is the modern Iranian calendar.
-It is an observational calendar that starts on the March equinox and adds a single intercalated day to the last month (Esfand) once every four or five years; the first leap year occurs as the fifth year of the typical 33-year cycle and the remaining leap years occur every four years through the remainder of the 33-year cycle.
-This system has less periodic deviation or jitter from its mean year than the Gregorian calendar and operates on the simple rule that New Year's Day must fall in the 24 hours of the March equinox.
+It is an observational calendar that starts on the Northern spring equinox and adds a single intercalated day to the last month of the year as the need arises (usually every fourth year, occasionally on the fifth year), so as to ensure that outcome.
+(Note: If the exact moment of astronomical March equinox occurs before noon (Tehran time), that day is considered the first day of Farvardin.
+If the equinox occurs after noon, that day is designated as 30 Esfand and the following day is designated as the first day of Farvardin (New Year's Day, Nowruz).)
+This system has less periodic deviation or jitter from the mean solar year than has the Gregorian calendar.
+(Note: The Solar Hijri calendar does not have an algorithmic rule like the Gregorian calendar, because it is determined by astronomical observation of the moment of equinox.
+Leap years do occur almost every four years but not invariantly.
+The pattern may be estimated by taking an arbitrary year in which the leap day arose after five years, as being the first year of a 33-year cycle, and the remaining leap years occur every four years through the remainder of the 33-year cycle.
 The 33-year period is not completely regular; every so often the 33-year cycle will be broken by a cycle of 29 years.
+This algorithm is not used in practice.)

+Hijri-Shamsi calendar

 The Hijri-Shamsi calendar, also adopted by the Ahmadiyya Community, is based on solar calculations and is similar to the Gregorian calendar in its structure with the exception that its epoch is the Hijra.